FloChiff/workshop-discholed-tei2022/instructions/working_with_tei_publisher.md

 8. Select _Shakespeare Play_ as the HTML Template by default (template with the facsimile which will be useful afterwards).
 9. Select _By page_ as the browsing by choice, because we have pagebreaks in our TEI file.
 10. Leave the __Default Full Text Division__ as _Create on division_.
 11. Set a user and password for your application.
-As your application is only accessible locally and was made for demonstration purposes, your credentials can be basic. for the demonstration, we are using workshop/workshop).
+As your application is only accessible locally and is made for demonstration purposes, your credentials can be basic.
+For the demonstration, we are using workshop/workshop).
 12. Click on ![](https://cdn.icon-icons.com/icons2/1369/PNG/32/-save_90104.png)__SAVE/GENERATE__ and wait until a box open saying that your application has been generated.
 13. Go back to the Exist dashboard, refresh the page and your application should now appear.

 ### Modifying the application to your need
 Firstly, to work on your application, you need to login the user and password you've just set, then add your file by using the ![](https://cdn.icon-icons.com/icons2/1369/PNG/32/-file-upload_90320.png) __Upload__ button.

-Now, here are different ways of diaplsying your files:
+Now, here are different ways of displaying your files:

 #### Displaying the facsimile
-1. Access your ODD by clicking on __Admin__ in the navigation bar, then __Edit OOD: nameofyourodd.odd__.
+1. Access your ODD by clicking on __Admin__ in the menubar, then __Edit OOD: nameofyourodd.odd__.
 2. Add the element "pb", open a new model and change the following setting `behaviour = webcomponent` and add the following parameters `name='pb-facs-link'; facs=replace(\@facs, '(.*)$', '$1')`.
 3. Save the changes and click on the ![](https://cdn.icon-icons.com/icons2/2368/PNG/32/reload_update_refresh_icon_143703.png)__Reload__ button in the toolbar.
 4. Access eXide via the dashboard or the menubar by clicking on __Download__ then __XML__ once you are on your text and login with the same user and password you used to log in your application.